Viswasam (soundtrack): Release

-In response to the request of Ajith Kumar's fans, the makers released a single track from the film on 10 December 2018, titled "Adichuthooku" which was sung by the composer D. Imman, Aditya Gadhvi and Narayanan, with lyrics written by Viveka.
+The makers released a single track from the film on 10 December 2018, titled "Adichuthooku" which was sung by the composer D. Imman, Aditya Gadhvi and Narayanan, with lyrics written by Viveka.
 The Indian Express stated that "The song is filled with catchy phrases, which talks about the innate valor of Maduraikaran (a native of Madurai)".
 The second single "Vettikattu" sung by Shankar Mahadevan and lyrics written by Yugabharathi, was released on 15 December 2018.
 Lahari Music released the audio of Viswasam in YouTube and the music streaming platform Gaana which distributed the album online.
 After the album release, Imman revealed that a rustic folk number (later deciphered as "Thalle Thillalley") sung by Anthony Daasan and lyrics by Arun Bharathi was released on 20 December 2018.

 Two theme music tracks from the film, not included in the soundtrack, was released after the film's release owing to the positive response for Imman's music.
 The track "Thookudurai Theme" was released on 14 January 2019 which coincided with the eve of Pongal, and another track "Alapparai Theme" was released on 4 February 2019.
 A year later, in December 2019, the full audio album was made available to stream in leading music platforms.